shreeyajoshi2013/SQL-Data-Exploration-with-Covid-Data/README.md

 # SQL Data Exploration with Covid Data

-This project explores the data in SQL using variety of queries.
+This project explores the data in covid dataset by using variety of queries in SQL. <br>
 The Covid Dataset available on [link](https://ourworldindata.org/covid-deaths).

 ## **Database, Database Tool**